drclongstaff/shiny-clots/README.md

 ### This site contains links to my Shiny apps that deal with biochemical analysis, particularly in relation to haemostasis and the clotting and lysis of fibrin.

+#### The apps are valuable for standardising analysis methods and promoting reproducible results.
+These aspects, and further descriptions of the usefulness of the apps have been published in the
+<A HREF = "<A HREF = "https://drclongstaff.shinyapps.io/clotlysisCL_2019" TARGET="_blank">Journal of Thrombosis and Haemostasis</A>" TARGET="_blank">ClotlysisCL_2019</A>

 #### Choose a brief description or follow the link to use the app